mfuadj/ccms-wiki/_protocols/diabetes-management.md

 # Diabetes Management Protocol

-[rest of your content stays the same...]
+[Keep all your existing content - just update the front matter]